 - See Accommodations Page and Charts on the 21things4students.net site in the Teacher Resources.

 - There are many good websites and resources compiled by the State of Michigan for teachers and students.
-There are activities and games, environment facts, historic facts, state symbols, and facts.
+There are activities and games, environment facts, historical facts, state symbols, and facts.

 - Assign a report or presentation to the students.

 - Bookmark the websites that the students will use or take them directly to Michigan Kids to access the websites and resources.

 - Print out the coloring book for the students to use or have them read the PDF and print only the pages they need and want to color for use in their report/presentation.